From Supernatural Stories 21 - 1959

 “We have had coping stones dropped on our car; we have had bombs planted in our flats; we have been assaulted by unsavoury gentlemen with knives, guns and blunt instruments.
 Once they tried to gas us, and on another occasion I was locked in an enormous cage while a particularly horrible creature, who knew how to get in, started walking down the passage towards me.”

 There was an adventurous glint in Val’s dashing dark eyes, “But I mustn’t bore you with these little reminiscences, which after all are just as much my stock in trade, as beers, wines and spirits are yours.
-However I would like a room that doesn’t overlook those stables, if you could oblige me.”
+However I would like a room that doesn’t overlook those stables, if you could oblige me.”“You mean you still want to stay here?”
+The proprietor sounded surprised and delighted.
+Val put a hand on his shoulder.

 “My friend, we shall be as safe here as we are anywhere, and without going into unnecessary details I think I’d better explain what we’re up against.”